Cat Insurance

 Set your deductible and reimbursement rate

 Your deductible is what you pay before cat insurance begins covering costs each year.
 A $250 deductible means lower out-of-pocket costs per claim but a higher monthly premium, while a $500 deductible lowers your premium but requires more upfront when you file.
-Your reimbursement rate, typically 70%, 80% or 90%, determines what percentage of the remaining bill your insurer pays after your deductible: on a $4,000 surgery with a $500 deductible and 90% reimbursement, you'd get $3,150 back and pay $850 out of pocket.
+Your reimbursement rate, usually 70%, 80% or 90%, determines what percentage of the remaining bill your insurer pays after your deductible: on a $4,000 surgery with a $500 deductible and 90% reimbursement, you'd get $3,150 back and pay $850 out of pocket.

 6. 6